-This project contains known security vulnerabilities.
+This project might be open to known security vulnerabilities, which can be prevented by tightening the version range of affected dependencies.
 Find detailed information at the bottom.

 Crate mps